oussama-aouini/boundary-tracing/README.md

 in matlab, python and julia

-I will also try to implemented with Rust and interface it with python, julia and javascript.
+I will also try to implement it with Rust and interface it with python, julia and javascript.